 Abstract.
-The performance of urban drainage systems is typically examined using hydrological and hydrodynamic models where rainfall is uniformly distributed and derived from a single rain-gauge or spatially distributed and obtained from a weather radar system.
-When models are fed with a single realization, the response of the urban drainage system to the spatiotemporal variability of rainfall remains unexplored.
-High resolution stochastic rainfall generators allow studying the response and sensitivity of urban drainage networks to these spatial and temporal rainfall variabilities.
+The performance of urban drainage systems is typically examined using hydrological and hydrodynamic models where rainfall input is uniformly distributedand derived from a single rain-gauge or spatially distributed and obtained from a weather radar system, i.e. derived from one single or very few rain-gauges.
+When models are fed with a single rainfall realization, the response of the urban drainage system to the spatio-temporal variability of rainfall remains unexplored.
+High

+- 5 resolution stochastic rainfall generators allow studying the response and sensitivity of urban drainage networks to these spatial and temporal rainfall variabilities.
 The goal in this study was to understand how climate variability and spatial rainfall variability, jointly or individually considered, affect the response of a calibrated hydrodynamic urban drainage model.
 A stochastic high resolution rainfall generator (STREAP) was used to simulate many realizations of rainfall for a period of 30 years, accounting for both climate variability and spatial rainfall variability.
-The generated rainfall was then used as input into a calibrated hydrodynamic model (EPA SWMM) to simulate surface runoff and channel flow for a small urban catchment in the city of Lucerne, Switzerland.
-The variability of peak flows at three different locations in the urban drainage network in response to rainfall of different return periods was evaluated and partitioned among it sources.
+The generated rainfall was then used as input into a calibrated hydrodynamic - 10 drodynamic model (EPA SWMM) to simulate for simulating surface runoff and channel flow for in a small urban catchment in the city of Lucerne, Switzerland.
+The variability of peak flows at three different locations in the urban drainage network in in response to rainfall of different return periods was evaluated at three different locations in the urban drainage network and partitioned among it its sources.
 We found that the main contribution to the total flow variability originates from the natural climate variability (on average over 74%).
-In addition, the contribution of spatial rainfall variability to the total flow variability was found to increase with longer return periods.
-This implies that while the use of spatially distributed rainfall data can supply valuable information for sewer network design (based on rainfall with return periods from 5 to 15 years), there is a more pronounced relevance when conducting flood risk assessments for larger return periods.
-The results clearly show the importance of using stochastic rainfall generators in urban hydrology studies not only to capture the total variability in the response of the urban drainage systems to heavy rainfall but also to gain transparency regarding the origin of this variability.
+In addition, the contribution of spatial rainfall variability to the total flow variability - 15 was found to increase with longer return periods.
+This implies suggest that while the use of spatially distributed rainfall data can supply valuable information for sewer network design (typically based on rainfall with return periods from 5 to 15 years), there is a more pronounced relevance when conducting flood risk assessments for larger return periods.
+The results clearly show the importance of using stochastic rainfall generators in urban hydrology studies not only to to not only capture the total variability in the response of the urban drainage systems to heavy rainfall but also to gain transparency regarding identify the - 20 origin of this variability.